rmsk2/rustpwman/README.md

 ### Add entry

-Select this menu entry to create a new empty password entry.
-Use then `Edit entry`, `Load entry` or `Generate password` to add information to the newly created password entry.
+Select this menu item to create a new password entry and edit its contents.

 ### Delete entry